mcc-us/mcc-us.github.io/_pages/002-qbo-coa.md

 layout: post
 ---

-One of the first things you will do with a new client is set up their company on Quickbooks and their Chart of Accounts.
+- Setting up the Chart of Accounts should be the first thing to do in QuickBooks.

-I'll start with the Chart of Accounts first, arbitrarily.
+- The Chart of Accounts prepares the subsidiary ledgers that is necessary for each account.

 ### Setup: Chart Of Accounts